kimgrytoyr/wordpress-docker/README.md

 Thats it!
 You should now have a database server and Wordpress running in separate containers.
 Linting and formatting adhering to the WordPress Coding Standard should just work.
 You can also run the default debug configuration using Xdebug.

-Visit your WordPress site at `http://localhost:8000`.
+Visit your WordPress site at http://localhost:8000.

 ## Debugging with Xdebug
 The container has been configured to not run Xdebug when using PHP from the command line.
-This is to prevent it from being used when PHP-Sniffer is triggered.
+This is to prevent it from being used when PHP-Sniffer is triggered, since it will drastically slow down the linter and the formatter.

 Here's how to start a debug session:
 1. Launch the debug configuration `Listen for XDebug`